 - intermittent lameness with or without heat or swelling

 - soreness in lower back muscles as a result of overcompensating for the hocks

 Potential horse hock joint problems include:

-- osteochondritis dessecans (OCD) and osteoarthritis (OA) i.e. arthritis of the bone.
+- and most commonly, osteochondritis dessecans (OCD) and osteoarthritis (OA) i.e. arthritis of the bone.